-Figure 35.
+Figure 48.
 Barriers to automation on farms of various sizes (Source: Survey 1, 2021)

-Less than 10% of the responses indicated that they didn't have enough knowledge in order to expand their automation systems.
-For large growers, 20% of barriers to automation were linked to no system existing that suited their needs.
+Less than 10% of the responses indicated that they didn't have enough information to expand their automation systems.
+For large growers, 20% of barriers to automation were linked to the lack of existing systems that suited their needs.

-Financial barriers were by far the most reported barriers to expansion of automation on Ontario's flower farms.
+Financial reasons were by far the most reported barriers to expansion of automation on Ontario's flower farms.
 Financial barriers may include access to credit, willingness to take on debt, or cost of equipment compared to relative return.
 Determining accurate ROI's for these technologies within the context of this study has not been feasible due to custom pricing and general supplier hesitancy to share costing information.